- Flirtationship: A Guide For Friends Who Flirt - August 11, 2020

 You want to find out if a man is serious about you?
 Wait to have sex with him.
 If you don’t – because you’re a liberated woman who can have sex whenever you damn well please – don’t be too surprised if a decent percentage of those men never call again.
 Again, I’m not remotely judgmental of those who have sex without commitment; I will only point out as a dating coach that it tends to lead to sub-optimal results from men because they didn’t have to do anything special to get into bed with you.

 That advice is rock solid.
 It’s great, but it misses just one thing…

 Having sex early with a man who wants a relationship and really likes you is NOT going to turn him off.

 If he’s interested in your personality, he’ll keep calling.
 Regardless of if you had sex.

 The advice that Evan and other dating coaches are giving is just their way of filtering the bad guys, but you can filter them out pretty easily without withholding sex.

 If he doesn’t call, he’s not interested.
 Period, end of discussion.

 Waiting until you’re exclusive is old school

-I would say it’s a good rule of thumb to wait until you’re exclusive if you want to play it really safe.
+I would say that sure, it’s a good rule of thumb to wait until you’re exclusive if you want to play it really safe.

 But millennials and younger people don’t really work this way anymore.
 It’s not advice that is easily integrated into our modern lives.